ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/AutoFossil.md

 - Stops on a shiny or an alpha fossil Pokémon
 - Stops on a shiny alpha fossil Pokémon

+### Continue after finding a match

+After finding a match, the program will go to the next box, save and continue hunting.
+Beware, it will use a lot of fossils so start the program with a lot of them and enough empty boxes.

 ### Take a Video When Found

 Press the video record button on Switch when found a match.